 - Some of our older PDFs and Word documents are not fully accessible.
 By 30 June 2024, we plan to either fix these or replace them with accessible HTML pages.

 This statement was prepared and reviewed on 21 December 2023.
 The website was last tested in July 2023.
 This check was carried out by NIHR Maudsley BRC communications team.

 We use third-party automatic accessibility tools called WAVE: Web Accessibility Evaluation Tool and SiteImprove to assess the website’s compliance with WCAG 2.0/2.1 AA.
 WAVE and SiteImprove can identify many accessibility and Web Content Accessibility Guideline (WCAG) errors, but also facilitates human evaluation of web content.
 A full explanation of how this tool works can be found on WAVE’s website here, and SiteImprove’s website here.

 We also conducted a manual review of key pages across the website to identify key issues, in accordance with the ‘Basic Accessibility Check’ guidelines on the GOV.UK website.

-We plan to conduct a more detailed accessibility check and address non-compliant content by December 2023.
+We plan to address non-compliant content by 30 June 2024.

 Feedback and contact information